-11/05/01

-Goals margin (and cash?) positive and preserve franchise value for time when growth capital is available

-Survive current situation, preserve franchise value??]

-Reduce cash costs and monthly burn from $18 million/mo.
-To $ /mo.
-P.a. / per month

-Divide businesses between support for other areas, shut down and good growth opportunities+ mid office shrinkage etc,etc
+13/05/01

 Enron Japan

 Potential action items

-Scale back office to “Top Team” scenario addressed in previous email. -
+Scale back office to “Top Team” scenario addressed in previous email.
+The reduced headcount and cost scenario can achieve a break-even condition in its second year of operation (2002).

-Able to continue to transact with strong probability assurance of covering costs
+Able to continue transacting with high assurance of covering costs

 Further develop business platform and strengthen local relationships

-Must continue to rely on Houston/London/Singapore commercial teams (crude & products and weather for pricing).
-EJ marketing arm of core functions
+Must continue to rely on Houston/London/Singapore commercial teams (crude & products and weather) for pricing.
+EJ as a marketing platform for core business functions

 Value preserved and enhanced.
-Relatively cheap option given potential upside8
+Cheap option given (i) potential upside and (ii) cash and book costs of exit ($ 7.8 MM)

-Real (and proven) platform for DYN expressed interest in liquids, coal and LNG (window to Japan and Asia)
+Real (and proven) platform for DYN expressed interest in crude + liquids, weather, coal and LNG (window to Japan and Asia)

-1.8
+Given the high cost of shutdown on one hand and our established book of business and developed relationships on the other hand, the delta (or option value) to continue for 2002 is quite low.

+Even assuming we made no money (won’t happen) the cost difference for 2002 between continuing versus shutting down is approx $1.8MM

-Scale down to critical levelWhat scenario is this, the “contract maintenance” one??
+Scale down to critical level

 Likely less than critical mass